kwaldenphd/bits-bytes/README.md

 ### Application

-QX: How would the colors Magenta, Cyan, and Yellow be represented in binary, hex, and decimal?
+Q7: How would the colors Magenta, Cyan, and Yellow be represented in binary, hex, and decimal?
 - [RGB Color Table](http://www.rapidtables.com/web/color/RGB_Color.htm)

 ## Putting It All Together